fstarnaud/ozp-documentation-wiki/Iteration-18.md

 ### Metrics
 * Connect HUD App launches to Piwik
-* Work with Clark to get deployed high side (waiting for Doug)
+* Work with deployment team to get Metrics deployed to production environment

 ### UI/UX
 * Continue Iterations on Help feature